OSGConnect/tutorial-tensorflow-containers/README.md

-When moving the job to be run on a GPU, all we have to do is update two lines in the submit file: set `request_gpus` to `1` and specify a GPU enabled container image for `+SingularityImage`.
+When moving the job to be run on a GPU, all we have to do is update two lines in the submit file: set `request_gpus` to `1` and specify a GPU enabled container image for `container_image`.
 The updated submit file can be found in `gpu-job.submit` with the contents: